idio-sync/romm-comm/README.md

 Planned (if possible)
 - Per platform firmware file command that lists firmware files/information and provides download links
 - Initiate RomM library scan globally and by platform
-- Custom emoji uploads upon bot installation, use of said emojis in bot responses and stats
 - Generate and pass EmulatorJS launcher links via command (maybe)
 - Help command that lists all commands
 - List collections command